-For the past decade I’ve worked in private practice as a therapist and a coach, both out of my office in San Francisco and around the world via phone and Zoom (or Skype) – and today I’m mostly focused on what helps people thrive.
-My primary belief about the human condition can be summed up this way:
+For over a decade I worked in private practice as a therapist and a coach, both out of my office in San Francisco and around the world via phone and Zoom (or Skype) – and after covid I closed up shop on my San Francisco office and moved my business remotely to Los Angeles, where I’m living today.

 Our past experiences in life shape us, but they don’t have to define us.